Rwanda National Congress: Rudasingwa-Nyamwasa break

 In July 2016, Rudasingwa formed a breakaway faction called the "New RNC".
 Rudasingwa lamented "the disruptive influence of Lt.
 Gen. Kayumba Nyamwasa" and the decision "to go ahead with elections in August, 2016, [...] without first discussing and resolving the major problems facing the organization".
 In September, New-RNC declared that it had "decided to rise to the historic responsibility of naming the crimes committed against the Rwandan Hutu in Rwanda and the Democratic Republic of Congo by their rightful name, genocide."
 It released a list of what it called "masterminds of the genocide against the Rwanda Hutu", which included Nyamwasa.
 The "old" RNC announced the names of its "newly elected executives" the same month, which did not include Rudasingwa nor Gahima.

 Role in Rwanda-Uganda relations

 In March 2019, a diplomatic conflict emerged between Rwanda and its neighbor Uganda.
-The Rwandan minister of foreign affairs Richard Sezibera accused the Uganda of supporting the RNC and allowing them a base in Uganda.
+The Rwandan minister of foreign affairs Richard Sezibera accused Uganda of supporting the RNC and allowing them a base in Uganda.
 Uganda denied the accusations.
 Ugandan president Yoweri Museveni admitted to meeting with a member of the RNC but said he told them Uganda cannot support their cause.